c4s4/pythenv/README.md

 bar
 ```

-To run a Python script *script.py* with these requirements, you would type:
+To run a Python script *script.py* with these requirements, you would use *-r* option:

 ```
-$ pythenv requirements.txt script.py arg1 arg2
+$ pythenv -r requirements.txt script.py arg1 arg2
 ```

 ### Embedding requirements in script